Step-by-Step Process for a Successful Meeting

-- Start the meeting by introducing all of the participants.
-Discuss where you work and what you do.
-Do not assume that the member of Congress knows what an SLP or audiologist does day-to-day.
-Use this opportunity to educate your legislator.
+- Start the meeting by introducing all the participants.
+Share the town where you reside, where you work, and what you do.
+Do not assume that the lawmaker/staff know what audiologists or SLPs do each day.
+Use this opportunity to educate them.

 - Be careful not to antagonize or lecture the lawmaker; conversely, don't say only what you think the lawmaker wants to hear.
 Be straightforward, but courteous, in expressing your views and be receptive to the lawmaker's questions and comments.
-If the lawmaker doesn't volunteer his or her position on the issue, ask!
+If the lawmaker doesn't volunteer their position on the issue, ask!

-- Don't feel that you need to know the answer to every question.
-If you are asked a question that you can't answer, don't guess.
-Instead, say that you will look into the question and give the lawmaker an answer as soon as possible.
-The ASHA Federal Advocacy Team at firstname.lastname@example.org will be happy to work with you on a response to the legislator.
+- Do not guess if they ask a question that you can't answer.
+Instead, say that you will do some research and give the lawmaker an answer as soon as possible.
+ASHA will be happy to work with you on a response to the lawmaker; email us at

 - Never discuss or make a campaign contribution when meeting with a lawmaker about a legislative issue.
 In fact, don't mention political contributions at all.

 - Be sure to politely ask your lawmaker to do something!
 Lawmakers meet many constituents, but they won't know how to help unless you clearly state what you want them to do.
-For example, you might say, "I hope you'll co-sponsor and support repeal of the Medicare therapy cap" or, "Please protect funding for the Individuals with Disabilities Education Act (IDEA) from pending sequestration cuts."
+For example, you might say, "Please protect funding for the Individuals with Disabilities Education Act (IDEA)."
 Make your "ask" clear and concise.
 If your representative or senator has already cosponsored the legislation, thank them for their support.

-- Finally, offer to be a resource to your legislator on any issues that may arise in the future.
+- Finally, offer to be a resource to your lawmaker on any issues that may arise in the future.
 Make sure they have your business card!
 Also, please make sure to take the business card of a staff member if staff is present.

 After Your Visit

-- Send a thank you letter and re-emphasize key points you discussed during the meeting.
-Be sure to provide any additional information you may have promised and send a copy of any pictures taken with the legislator.
+thank-you letter and re-emphasize key points you discussed during the meeting.
+Be sure to provide any additional information you may have promised.

-- Let ASHA staff know how the meeting went by e-mailing firstname.lastname@example.org or calling 800-498-2071, ext.
-5613.
-This information will be crucial to ASHA staff in planning future lobbying efforts and will ensure that ASHA's message is consistent.
+firstname.lastname@example.org.
+This information is vital to ASHA when planning future lobbying efforts and will ensure that ASHA's message is consistent.

-- Thank all of your colleagues who participated in the meeting.
-Share any pictures that were taken and ask for feedback on how to improve future meetings and how to continue to build the relationship with the legislator.
+- Thank your colleagues who participated in the meeting.
+Share any pictures, and ask for feedback on how to improve future meetings and how to continue to build the relationship with the lawmaker.

-How to Continue to be an Advocate for the Professions
+Continue to Be an Advocate for the Professions

 If you developed a rapport with your lawmaker, consider building a relationship by:

-- Visiting your legislators in their Capitol Hill offices when you are in Washington, DC—either for an ASHA meeting or at any other time;
+- visiting your lawmakers in their Capitol Hill offices when you are in Washington, DC—either for an ASHA meeting or at any other time;

-- Supporting ASHA-PAC, ASHA's federal political action committee, which provides financial support to candidates for the U.S. House and Senate who recognize the importance of speech-language pathology and audiology services and who demonstrate concern for the rights of all citizens to receive these services.
+ASHA-PAC, ASHA's federal political action committee, which provides financial support to candidates for the U.S. House and Senate who recognize the importance of audiology and speech-language pathology services and who demonstrate concern for the rights of all citizens to receive these services.